TakuyaKToyokawa/scrimba-css-20/README.md

-# BBQ Page - Scrimba
+# League Homepage - Scrimba

 ### `The Challenge`